wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Topology/Topology.md

 ---
 # Topology (i.e. relational structure)
 The way in which constituent parts are interrelated or arranged.
+Studies surfaces and other global properties from an abstract point of view.
+It's considered to be one of the most basic forms of geometry and is used in many areas of mathematics.

 ## Truss
 An assembly of members such as beams (i.e. edges), connected by **nodes**, that creates a rigid structure.